Search for Important Questions

 1. Highlight the philosophy of Vivekanand on peace education.

-2. What do you mean by peace?
+2. What do you understand by limited resources?

 1. Highlight philosophy of Aurobindo on Peace education.